adambard/learnxinyminutes-docs/go.html.markdown

     goto love
 love:

-    learnInterfaces() // Good stuff coming up!
+    learnDefer() // A quick detour to an important keyword. learnInterfaces() // Good stuff coming up!
+}

+func learnDefer() (ok bool) {
+    // deferred statements are executed just before the function returns. defer fmt.Println("deferred statements execute in reverse (LIFO) order.") defer fmt.Println("\nThis line is being printed first because")
+    // defer is commonly used to close a file, so the function closing the file
+    // stays close to the function opening the file return true
 }

 // Define Stringer as an interface type with one method, String.